 Bead Match Cards

-Here’s a powerpoint that will support you in thinking through how to introduce the Chunk pieces for 2 and 3.
-2# Introduce ChunkitZ 2, 3
+Here’s a powerpoint that will support you in thinking through how to introduce the Chunk pieces for 2 and 3. #1 ChunkitZ introduce 2-3 Update August 24

 Once they are introduced, puzzle and trace with 2s and 3s.
 Put them together and trace the puzzle.
 I attached some puzzles but be careful, the photocopier often shrinks images .Two and three puzzles